Admissions and Records

 Who Qualifies?

-• An alien student who is without lawful immigrant status (undocumented, out of status)
+• A student who is without lawful immigrant status (undocumented, out of status)

 • Students who are nonimmigrants and who are victims of trafficking, domestic violence, and other serious crimes who have been granted T or U visa status, under Title 8 of the United States Code, Sections 1101(a)(15)(T) or (U) are eligible for this exemption